fedluc/qupled/docs/introduction.rst

 Install with MPI support
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to use qupled with MPI support, first install the  :ref:`external_dependencies` and then run:
+If you need to use qupled with MPI support, first install the  :ref:`external_dependencies` and then run

 .. code-block:: console